9th Apr 2026

 What is Alar Base Reduction?

 Alar base reduction surgery, part of the rhinoplasty procedure group, focuses on the nostrils’ size and shape to achieve a more pleasing nasal appearance.
 This cosmetic procedure involves strategic alar base resections, effectively narrowing the nasal base and addressing any alar flaring.
+The procedure specifically targets nasal flare as part of nasal base surgery, reducing the width of the nasal flare and improving facial harmony.

 Steps of an Alarplasty Procedure